Fixfest UK 2023

 What will happen at Fixfest UK?

 Fixfest UK will feature talks and workshops and hands-on sessions, focusing on community repair in the UK.
 Fixfest UK is an ‘unconference’.
 Unlike a regular conference, participants collaboratively generate and deliver the sessions they want to see.
 The beauty of this is it can open up space for discussions and activities which reflect the ideas, skills and interests of the participants.
 This means that much of the programme will emerge on the day, with only some sessions being scheduled in advance.
-We’ll release more information about the programme nearer the time.
+Find the full programme here.